backplane/conex/mssql-cli/README.md

 > A command-line client for SQL Server with auto-completion and syntax highlighting

-The image is hosted on GitHub in the [backplane/conex repo](https://github.com/backplane/conex/tree/main/mssql-cli).
+The source code for this image is hosted on GitHub in the [backplane/conex repo](https://github.com/backplane/conex/tree/main/mssql-cli).

 ## Usage